-It is the responsibility of the school to provide an emergency evacuation plan for all persons on site including individuals with physical/sensory impairments who require Where individuals require assistance, a personal emergency assistance. evacuation plan (PEEP) is required and should be tailored to meet the needs of the individual.
+It is the responsibility of the school to provide an emergency evacuation plan for all persons on site including individuals with physical/sensory impairments who require assistance.
+Where individuals require assistance, a personal emergency evacuation plan (PEEP) is required and should be tailored to meet the needs of the individual.
 This must be agreed between the responsible person and the individual requiring support and in the case of a pupil the parent/carer.

-See Health Care Plans for:
+See PEEP for: